Launching dynamic pricing:

 1

-In 2021, a retailer launched an A/B test in two hypermarkets.
-A dynamic pricing system managed the prices of the test hypermarket.
-In the control hypermarket, they managed the prices manually.
+In 2021, a retailer conducted an A/B test in two hypermarkets.
+A dynamic pricing platform managed the prices in the test hypermarket, while the control hypermarket's prices were managed manually.

-In the last two months of the pilot, a clear negative trend in sales of two categories appeared; the decrease was around 20%.
-The pilot test included all categories, except "ultra-fresh products", but only two categories got decrease in sales, namely "chewing gum" and "chocolate".
+During the final two months of the pilot, a noticeable negative trend emerged in the sales of two categories, with a decline of around 20%.
+The pilot test encompassed all categories, excluding "ultra-fresh products," but only the "chewing gum" and "chocolate" categories experienced a decrease in sales.

-Our experts analyzed the prices together with the retailer's team, and didn't detect any price issues.
-Therefore, we began to discover what could have changed on the retailer's side.
+Our experts, in collaboration with the retailer's team, analyzed the prices and found no pricing issues.
+Consequently, we began to investigate potential changes on the retailer's side.

-What was the reason for the decrease?
-Two months before the end of the test, they replaced a quarter of the cash registers with self-service cash desks without checkout areas in the test hypermarket.
+What caused the decrease?
+Two months prior to the end of the test, they replaced a quarter of the cash registers with self-service cash desks without checkout areas in the test hypermarket.
 Chewing gum and chocolate were displayed exactly in the checkout areas, and so their sales decreased in proportion to the number of checkout areas.

-In the control hypermarket, they utilized self-service checkouts since its opening, so sales of goods from checkout areas didn't change during the pilot.
+In the control hypermarket, self-service checkouts had been in place since its opening, so the sales of items in the checkout areas remained unchanged during the pilot.

 Insights: